-My quest to sleep peacefully in a pitch black room has got me looking at hella lotta window covering options recently.
-The consensus seems to be that if you want to really block out all light black out blinds are probably the best option.
+My quest to sleep peacefully in a pitch-black room has got me looking at a lot of window covering options recently.
+The consensus seems to be that if you want to really block out all light blackout blinds are probably the best option.
 I have always preferred curtains over blinds but I decided to do some digging on Pinterest to see if my mind could be changed.
 Spoiler: it was.

 Blinds UK got in touch to see if I’d like to take a look at their products.
 They have so many styles and fabrics to choose from so it was easy for me to find styles very similar to the images I loves on Pinterest.
 I thought I’d share my thoughts on Roman blinds as well as the great value dupes I found at Blinds UK.

 I like the look of lined binds, it’s simple enough not to overwhelm the room but adds enough interest to make them a feature.

 I love this pinstriped style which is minimalist and almost scandi, ideal if you prefer natural tones in your decor.

 These Roman blinds seem heavy enough to block out the light but because they’re white they don’t make the room feel dark.
 White is a good choice if you don’t want your blinds to be a feature of the room – ideal if you tend to change up your colour scheme fairly regularly.

 I love, love, love all these examples of natural, textured blinds.
 Whilst not heavy enough to block out the light, they protect from harsh glare and also give privacy if needed.
 A

 I love how they diffuse and soften the light without making the room dark which is ideal for entertaining spaces.
 I could also imagine this style of blind looking great paired with curtains.
 How great would that last image look with some heavy navy curtains framing the window too?